j-freddy/j-freddy/README.md

 roads, can be automated by multi-agent systems equipped with edge AI.
 To that end, I believe AGI is a good thing for humanity.

+To learn more, visit my site at [jtflabs.dev](https://jtflabs.dev/).

 ## 📚 &nbsp; About me

 I am a software engineer.
 I graduated from Imperial College London with an